myobie/deploy-now/README.md

         with:
           zeit_token: ${{ secrets.ZEIT_TOKEN }}
           prod: ${{ github.ref == 'refs/heads/master' }}
-          debug: true
 ```

 _There is already a token set on the `github` context and this action uses it by default; you do not need to generate and set a token in your repository secrets._

 A comment is posted to PRs after a deploy to now and this can be disabled with `skip_comment: true`.
+To output more debugging information to the logs, add `debug: true`.

 ### Preview Alias